 This standard Hunt and Behrens “laying mixture” is a blend of 16% crude protein, 2% fat, and 20% fiber and ash.
 This is their primary daily feed in the first 5 months.
 This feed costs roughly $17 for 50 pounds and will last roughly a month to 6 weeks for 5 growing chickens.

-But chickens, just like us, love a treat.
+Our Dysfunctional Family Chickens, just like us, love a yummy treat.
 This is a corn-and-seed based “scratch.”
 It is lower in protein than feed, but the chickens go crazy for it, and once a week or so it is good entertainment for you and a party for them.

 An ever bigger treat is mealworms, rather expensive and more of a luxury supplement than a necessity.